-Kids are always on the go – they were born to move, twist, sprint and leap towards the moon.
 Kids are made to dream big – they thrive on slam-dunks, wheelies, back-flips and belly-flops into their next adventure.
-Kids are brave, daring, persistent, sometimes wild, and well, kids.

 At Tallahassee Memorial HealthCare (TMH), we know kids will be kids and being a parent is the toughest job there is.
 That’s why when your child has an orthopedic need, you can trust our experts to provide the highest-quality pediatric and specialized care, right here at home.

-We’re proud to be the region’s first pediatric orthopedic program, where Dr. Ryan Price, pediatric orthopedic surgeon, provides expertise in diagnosing and treating growing heads, shoulders, knees and toes.
+We’re proud to be home to the region’s first pediatric orthopedic program, where Dr. Ryan Price, pediatric orthopedic surgeon, provides expertise in diagnosing and treating growing heads, shoulders, knees and toes.

 What is Pediatric Orthopedic Surgery?